bwees/Photoframe/README.md

 Upload the firmware using PlatformIO in the `firmware/` directory.
 You will need to configure the API endpoints and ports for your web server.
 Look for any instance of `frame.bwees.home` to change the server path and the comment `// CHANGE "80" TO THE PORT YOUR WEBSERVER USES` to change from the default HTTP port if your webserver uses a nonstandard port.

+_The firmware is a modified version of [this](https://github.com/ZinggJM/GxEPD2/tree/master/examples/GxEPD2_WiFi_Example) example in the GxEPD2 library_

 ## Software

 Using Docker Compose: